TREASURIES-Yields rise after U.S. data supports view of earlier Fed rate hike

 Fed's first rate hike is expected to hurt Treasuries prices.

-the view that the Fed would delay hiking until next year, was
+doubt on the view that the Fed would delay hiking until next

 late Wednesday.
 Benchmark 10-year Treasury notes